EnterOrion/song-social/README.md

 ## About

 A social media application to share songs that you've had looping in the background!
 This application is in its very early stages.
-Currently, I have completed the design and I'm nearly done with the authentication/login process. <br/>
+Currently, I have completed the design and the authentication process.
+Now, I'm working on implementing the features that utilize the Spotify API. <br/>

 **Planned features:** <br/>